 Given the three types of setting, 'avoid contrary settings' is quite a weak constraint; a much stronger constraint would require similar settings.
-Of the languages and musical genres that have been studied, Cantonese pop music seems to come closest to this stronger constraint, but it still allows oblique settings in certain contexts (see §49.3.1).
+Of the languages and musical genres that have been studied, Cantonese pop music seems to come closest to this stronger constraint, but it still allows oblique settings in certain contexts (see section 47.3.1).
 In other musical traditions, oblique settings appear entirely acceptable, and even contrary settings may not be consistently avoided.
 Nevertheless, it is clear that speakers of many tone languages are sensitive to the constraint against contrary settings, in that they will intuitively interpret, say, a musical line that rises from one note to the next as corresponding to a rise from a lower to a higher tone.
 There are numerous anecdotes of Christian hymns that have been inappropriately translated into tone languages by European missionaries who were unaware of the force of this constraint (e.g. Carter-Ényì 2018).

 Before we can investigate these questions empirically in terms of the properties of bigrams, we must first deal with a specific methodological question: how to characterize bigrams that involve contour tones.
-A sequence of a low tone and a mid tone (/11/-/33/),4 or a high tone and a low tone (/55/-/11/), can unambiguously be treated as going up or down, respectively, so that defining the tone-melody correspondence for the bigram is unproblematic.
-Suppose, however, that we have a sequence of two rising tones, such as $\frac{25}{-25}$.
+A sequence of a low tone and a mid tone $(/11/-/33/)^4$, or a high tone and a low tone (/55/-/11/), can unambiguously be treated as going up or down, respectively, so that defining the tone-melody correspondence for the bigram is unproblematic.
+Suppose, however, that we have a sequence of two rising tones, e.g. /25/-/25/.
 We could consider this to be a level sequence (because it involves a sequence of identical tones), so that a similar setting would be expected to involve a sequence of identical notes in the musical melody.
-However, we might also define the tonal bigram in terms of the overall pitch direction from the beginning of the first tone to the end of the second, in which case it involves a rise in pitch, or in terms of the very local pitch change from the end of the first tone to the beginning of the second, in which case it involves a fall.
-There is no obvious way to decide this a priori, but it has the virtue of being an empirical research question, because once we are aware of the existence of the basic constraint, we can investigate how such bigrams are actually treated in text-setting.
-Chan's (1987c) study, which devoted considerable attention to this issue, suggests that the final (or target) pitch of each syllable is what counts for the purposes of defining the pitch direction across a tonal bigram, at least in Cantonese; in other words, a rising tone ending high (e.g. /25/) will be treated as high, a falling tone ending mid will be treated as mid (e.g. /53/), and so on.
-Whether or not this

-3 Our wording here implies that oblique settings represent a lesser violation of tone-melody matching than contrary settings-a view that is also implicit in Schellenberg's terms 'opposing' and 'nonopposing' and in the workings of McPherson and Ryan's constraint-based analysis.
+3 Our wording here implies that oblique settings represent a lesser violation of tonemelody matching than contrary settings - a view that is also implicit in Schellenberg's terms 'opposing' and 'non-opposing' and in the workings of McPherson and Ryan's constraint-based analysis.
 This assumption has rightly been called into question by Proto (2016) on the basis of her findings on Fe'Fe' Bamileke, and the issue certainly deserves closer investigation.

-4 To transcribe syllable tone, here and elsewhere we use 'Chao numbers' (Chao 1930), which are still widely used in discussing East Asian tone languages.
-The voice range is divided into five levels from 1 (low) to 5 (high), and the tone on each syllable is indicated by a sequence of two numbers indicating the levels at the beginning and the end of the syllable.
+4 For transcribing syllable tone, here and elsewhere we use 'Chao numbers' (Chao 1930), which are still widely used in discussing East Asian tone languages.
+The voice range is divided into five levels from 1 (low) to 5 (high), and the tone on each syllable is indicated by a sequence of two numbers indicating the level at the beginning and the end of the syllable.